jasongrimes/fretboardfoundation/_chapters/010-playing-by-ear/030-single-position.md

 ## Intervals between strings

 In standard guitar tuning,
-the differences in pitch between the strings are carefully chosen as some of the most fundamental sounds in music.
+the differences in pitch ("intervals") between the strings are carefully chosen as some of the most fundamental sounds in music.
-Differences in pitch are called "intervals".

 The interval between a string and its neighbor to the left (other than strings 2-3) is called a **perfect fifth**.
 It's the most common musical sound in the world